edgehog-device-manager/edgehog-device-runtime/edgehog-device-runtime-containers/README.md

   SPDX-License-Identifier: Apache-2.0
 -->

-# Edgehog Device Runtime Docker
+# Edgehog Device Runtime Containers

 Library for container manager in the Edgehog Device Runtime.